arborchat/arborchat/getting-started.md

 title: Getting Started with Arbor
 ---

+It only takes a few steps to get connected in Arbor!

 ## Installation

 Arbor needs several software components in order to run effectively.
 Right now, you'll need [Go 1.13+](https://golang.org/dl/) installed in order to install Arbor, though we are working to eliminate this dependency.
 To set everything up quickly, you can just run: